facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.0.X/Mobile_SDK.md

 1. Include the Application object

-2. Decide whether the licence will be included via a _String_ or a _remote licensing service_ (**see section 3.1**).
+2. Decide whether the license will be included via a _String_ or a _remote licensing service_ (**see section 3.1**).

-### 3.1 Licence injection
+### 3.1 license injection

-As discussed above, there are currently two ways to inject the licence:
+As discussed above, there are currently two ways to inject the license:

 #### a.
-Obtaining the licence through a service
+Obtaining the license through a service

 Through a service that requires a URL and an API-KEY as an identifier.
-This would avoid problems when manipulating the licence, as well as the constant replacement of these licences when a problem arises (malformation or improper modification, expiry of the licence...).
+This would avoid problems when manipulating the license, as well as the constant replacement of these licenses when a problem arises (malformation or improper modification, expiry of the license...).

 ```java
 // AUTO License